 Symptoms of Bulimia

-In a man or woman with signs of bulimia, symptoms of increasing physical damage from the disease may include:
+In a woman with signs of bulimia, symptoms of increasing physical damage from the disease may include:

 - Abnormal bowel functioning